pnp/teams-dev-samples/samples/tab-mindmap-fluid/AZ-FluidRelay.md

 ## Visual Studio Deployment of Azure Function

-- Open the Visual Studio Solution `FunctionApp1.sln` this file is Located unter the folder `APIC/FunctionApp1`
+- Open the Visual Studio Solution `FunctionApp1.sln` this file is located untiner the folder `APIC/FunctionApp1`
 - Please follow the Deployment and Azure Function Steps from the MS-Lean Quickstart Guide starting at (Publish the project to Azure)
 [https://learn.microsoft.com/en-us/azure/azure-functions/functions-create-your-first-function-visual-studio#publish-the-project-to-azure]